Directed by Dylan S. Roberts

 Photo credit: Tom McGrath, TCMcG Photography

-This project was partially supported by a CityArts grant from the City of Chicago Department of Cultural Affairs and Special Events and by The MacArthur Funds for Arts and Culture at The Richard H. Driehaus Foundation.
+This project was partially supported by a CityArts grant from the City of Chicago Department of Cultural Affairs and Special Events, a grant from the Illinois Arts Council Agency, and by The MacArthur Funds for Arts and Culture at The Richard H. Driehaus Foundation.